-As well as being multicultural, we are passionate about sustainable fashion at Wasulu, and want to play our part in changing fashion for good.
+As well as being an advocate for diversity, we are passionate about sustainable fashion at Wasulu, and want to play our part in changing fashion for good.

 The fashion industry is the second most polluting industry in the world with its practices causing harm to humans, the earth's delicate ecosystems and animals.
 It is the responsibility of the entire industry to reshape itself and help move towards a more sustainable way for making their products.

 We care about how our clothes are produced and how that affects the world around us like the women who wear our clothes.
 We source the most beautiful, high quality and durable fabrics all over the world, and rely on the craftsmanship of small teams of workers in couture ateliers who expertly craft all our garments.

 All garments from our debut collection are cut from durable brocade cotton.

 Brocade cotton has been crafted impeccably with embroidered embellishments or trimmed with fine guipure details for ceremonial wear in West Africa for generations.
 Brocade cotton’s clothing is symbol of riches, luxe and glamour in West Africa.
 West Africans love brocade cotton because it has many tested and undeniable virtues.
 These virtues include its soft and shimmering look that transcends to make its clothing looks glamorous and luxurious.
 Added to this is its durability and low-cost maintenance.
 We believe the latest virtue is what makes brocade cotton’s clothing the favorite of the ceremonial wear in West Africa.
 West Africans could wear their brocade cotton’s clothing on and off for ceremonies for a year before they need to clean them.
 Also, historically, because of the tested durability of brocade cotton's clothes, the west Africans passed them to their children as dowry at their weddings.